Polska / dolnośląskie

 Tamara Włodarczyk /

-First written documents referring to the city of date back to the first half of the 13th century.
-At the beginning it was a market village located at the crossing of two communication routes.
-The first linked Prague with Gdańsk through Lubawa Gate, while the second led from the West to the East along valleys.
-The very first information about Kamienna Góra comes from 1249 and concerns a permission which was given to Benedictines from Krzeszów to reorganize a fair village "Landishute" into a town incorporated under Magdeburg Law.
+The first written documents referring to the city of Kamienna Góra date back to the first half of the 13th century.
+At the beginning of its existence it was a market village located at the crossing of two communication routes.
+The first linked Prague with Gdańsk through Lubawa Gate while the second led from the West to the East along valleys.
+The very first confirmed information about Kamienna Góra comes from 1249 and concerns a permission which was given to the Benedictines from Krzeszów to reorganize a fair-village "Landishute" into a town based on Magdeburg Law.

-Kamienna Góra was granted city rights in 1292 during the rule of the Duke of Świdnica, Bolko I. He built a castle in place of the original wooden watchtower (1286), and transformed the settlement at the foot of the castle into a town under Magdeburg Law.
+Kamienna Góra was granted town privileges in 1292 during the rule of the Duke of Świdnica, Bolko I. He built a castle in place of the original wooden watchtower (1286), and transformed the settlement at the foot of the castle into a town under Magdeburg Law.

-Dynamic economic growth of the town took place during the rule of the grandson of the King Władysław Łokietek, known as the Duke Bolko II of Świdnica.
-He confirmed and extended the city rights in 1334.
-Thanks to the Piast dynasty of Świdnica and Jawor Kamienna Góra became a very important craft and trade centre and also a border fortress at the end of the XIV century.
+Dynamic economic growth in the town took place during the rule of the grandson of King Władysław Łokietek, known as Duke Bolko II of Świdnica.
+He confirmed and extended the town privileges in 1334.
+Thanks to the Piast dynasty of Świdnica and Jawor, Kamienna Góra became a very important craft and trade center and also a border fortress by the end of the 14th century.

 The Duchy of Świdnica and Jawor, as the last in Silesia, was annexed by the Czech King Wacław IV at the end of the 14th century.
-In 1526 the Czech Kingdom along with Silesia (and Kamienna Góra) came into the possession of the Habsburgs.
+In 1526, the Czech Kingdom along with Silesia (and Kamienna Góra) came into the possession of the Habsburgs.
 Their reign in Silesia, which lasted over 200 years, ended in 1742 after the first Silesian War.
-Silesia and Kamienna Góra came under Prussian rule until 1945.
+Silesia, along

 With your financial contribution towards the development of a town description, a photo documentation or other activities, you will be awarded a donation certificate.